TartanMalcolm/Dreamcatching/README.md

     - Dave.
 A human.
 Can only talk to Hal.
     - Hal.
 A personal AI to Dave, with access to the historic data on preferences, previous requests, context.
 Hal can only talk to Dave,  Orchestators and System.
     - System.
-Baked code that presents capabilities such as recording stucks.
+Baked code that provides the substrate OS calls necessary to store data, run code and run Bots.
     - Orchestators.
 A bot that has access to helps, including Drones, to execute the intent.
     - Drones.
 AI's that are single function and highly confined, but which can be relied on to produce the right output given the right input.
-    - Contribution Log.
-The system, by which any artifact or event is logged.
+    - Contribution.
+A record attached to each Help, of who or what allowed that Help to come into existence.
+Contribution includes references to previous Helps, external data, and Context.
     - Stuck.
-An NL description of something that has previously been required but wasn't available as a Help.
+An NL description of something that has previously been required but wasn't available.
     - Help.
-A unit of useful data that can be incorporated into a Jitter.
+A unit of useful data that can be used to construct a Jitter.
+Types of Helps: Isolate, data object, Jitter, Bot, Stuck.
+Helps incorporate their own Provenance.
+    - Jitter.
+A just-in-time app, constructing using Helps and, if necessary, a wrapper to make it coherent.
+A Jitter, once constructed, is also made available as a Help in future runs.
+    - Provenance.
+A record of who and what has aided the construction of a Help.
+    - Isolate.
+A fragment of code or a static piece of data that can be used in the traditional (non-Bot) sense.
+    - Event.
+A change of state within the System.
+    - Observation Event.
+A request to assess Contribution of a Help against all available data at that point in time.
+    - Intent: What Dave wants the Jitter to do.

 TODO: This isn't complete.
 I'll get back to this.

 ## Dreamcatching Process

-### Intent
+### Aim

-A Jitter has been used, or the knowledge in Helps has been used on other systems.
-Therefore, there's been an Impact, which can be positive or negative.
-Acknowledge, record and Attribute that to everyone and every supporting system that was necessary to make it happen.
+Dreamcatching aims to:
+    - Record and keep up to date all Contribution to Helps
+    - Provides a method to pull those Helps together into a Jitter and make it available to Dave, updating Contribution as required.
+    - At any Event, provide a Report on the Impact of each contribution to each Help used.

 ### Processes

 #### Peanut Pushing

-Without permission, improve stuff.
+Aim: without permission, improve stuff.

 ##### Create Raw

     1. Create Raw
-        - Intent: Dave has an idea.
+        - Actor: Isolate
+        - Aim: Create a usable Help.
 May be as a response to a Stuck or a novel idea.
-        - Session Aim: With Hal or alone, work on the idea, and register the first version on the Contribution Log.
         - Input: Stuck, or nothing.
+        - Operation: With Hal or alone, work on the idea, and register the first version on the System.
-        - Output: A Help.
-An update to Contribution Log.
+        - Output: A Help and its Provenance.
         - Talks to:
             - Hal (optional)

 ##### Iterate

     1. Iterate Help
+        - Actor: Isolate
-        - Intent: Take an existing Help and push the peanut on.
+        - Aim: Take an existing Help and push the peanut on.
-        - Session Aim: Dave can improve a Help directly, collaborate to improve it, quality assess it, manage a team to improve it, or otherwise make the Help more usable.
         - Input: Help.
 Other evidence of work being carried out.
+        - Operation: With Hal or alone, improve a Help directly, collaborate to improve it, quality assess it, manage a team to improve it, or otherwise make the Help more usable.
-        - Output: Updated Help.
-Update to Contribution Log
+        - Output: Updated Help and its Provenance
         - Talks to:
             - Hal (optional)

-##### End output
-        - A Help, either new or changed.
-        - An update to the record of the Provenance of that Help

 #### Build Jitter

     1. Dave/HAL
-        - Bot: Hal.
+        - Actor: Hal (bot).
-        - Intent: Provide a consistent Human/AI interface where the AI has access to the context of what Dave has said before, can judge what he wants now, and can model what he actually means.
+        - Aim: Provide a consistent Human/AI interface where the AI has access to the context of what Dave has said before, can judge what he wants now, can model what he actually means and can commission the construction of a Jitter.
+        - Input: Dave/Hal session.
-        - Session Aim: Try to figure out what Dave actually wants.
+        - Operation: Try to figure out what Dave actually wants.
 Prompt responses from Dave to fill in the gaps.
 Use context from previous session summaries.
-        - Input: Dave/Hal session.
+Commission a Jitter.
         - Output:
             - Updating the history of this session for future use between Dave/Hal.
             - Dave's Intent.
 Actioning Jitter Maker when it becomes clear WTF Dave wants.